-Connecting a Schneider energy meter to an AWS IoT service with the FATBOX G3 Gateway
+Connect a Schneider energy meter to AWS IoT in 4 steps

-In this tutorial, we will set up a Schneider iEM2150 Energy Meter as a Modbus RTU slave and interface to our FATBOX G3 gateway Modbus master.
+Set up a Schneider iEM2150 Energy Meter as a Modbus RTU slave interfaced to a nodeG5 gateway Modbus master.

 Image courtesy of eng-tip.com

-Use the front display/button to set the serial parameters as below.
+Use the front display/button on the meter to set the serial parameters as below.

 All slave devices connected on the RS-485 network must each have a unique address ranging from 1 to 247.
-Also, the baudrate and parity for all slave devices and master must be the same.
+Also make sure that the baudrate and parity for all slave devices and master must be the same.

-Our gateway uses a configuration file (\user\iotasset.txt) to map the required Modbus registers allows you to customise to a high degree the data read during each polling cycle.
+Using a configuration file (\user\iotasset.txt) to map the required Modbus registers allows you to customise to a high degree the data read during each polling cycle.
 This also makes the nodeG5 compatible with other Modbus or CAN Bus devices from various manufacturers you may have in your set up.

-We will take you through the steps to write your own iotasset.txt file we will be referencing the Modbus register table from the product user manual (see sample below):
+We will take you through the steps to write your own iotasset.txt file.
+Note that we will be referencing the Modbus register table from your product user manual (see sample below):

 We will now configure the gateway's serial port to operate as required for the attached Modbus devices.
 Go to the Port Settings tab and enter the following settings.